 During your principal’s visit, be sure to give him or her a tour of your wonderful classroom.
 Showcase the amazing achievements that your students are making.
 Most importantly, don’t forget to share how you have been celebrating student success in your classroom.

-You might like to provide him or her with one or two individual awards to present.
+You might even provide him or her with one or two individual awards to present.
 I like to make sure that there is a badge for everyone so that no one goes home empty-handed.

 Find a badge that your students will love in our huge collection of Star Student Badges.